Mane Six: Pinkie Pie

 Pinkie Pie (voiced by Andrea Libman, singing voice by Shannon Chan-Kent (Note: Libman provides Pinkie Pie's singing voice for some songs.)) represents the element of laughter.
 She is a light pink earth pony with light blue eyes and a dark pink balloon-like mane and tail.
 Her cutie mark, a trio of balloons, represents her talent for spreading hope and joy and her desire to entertain her friends.
 She works as a party planner at Sugarcube Corner, a bakery and confectionery store, and serves as the comic relief character.
 Pinkie is motivated by seeing people she loves smiling and relieving them of stress by throwing parties and acting outlandish.
 She displays abilities that break the fourth wall and can predict future events through body reactions she calls the "Pinkie Sense".

 Rarity

 Rarity (voiced by Tabitha St. Germain, singing voice by Kazumi Evans) represents the element of generosity.
 She is a white unicorn with dark blue eyes and a curled indigo-purple mane and tail.
 Her cutie mark, a trio of diamonds, represents her talent for prospecting gemstones and her love of art and beauty.
-She is a sophisticated fashionista and businessperson who speaks with a mid-Atlantic accent and runs a franchise of brand name flagship stores throughout Equestria.
+She is a sophisticated fashionista and businessperson who speaks with a refined British/trans-Atlantic accent and runs a franchise of brand name flagship stores throughout Equestria.
 Despite her arrogant and melodramatic tendencies, she has a generous spirit and strives to create artistic dresses that capture their wearers' inner beauty.